Creative Commons NonCommercial license

 "Creative Commons Attribution-NonCommercial", also called "CC BY-NC", is the basic noncommercial license from Creative Commons.

 A Creative Commons NonCommercial license (CC NC, CC BY-NC or NC license) is a Creative Commons license which a copyright holder can apply to their media to give public permission for anyone to reuse that media only for noncommercial activities.
 Creative Commons is an organization which develops a variety of public copyright licenses, and the "noncommercial" licenses are a subset of these.
-Unlike the CC0, CC BY, and CC BY-SA licenses, the CC BY-NC license is considered non-free.
+Unlike the CC0, CC BY, and CC BY-SA licenses, the CC BY-NC license is considered non-free, as it restricts the usage of the work to strictly noncommercial activities, violating free content's requirement for unrestricted reuse and redistribution.

 A challenge with using these licenses is determining what noncommercial use is.